akuklev/akuklev.github.io/polymorphism.md

-With the inhabitant cumulativity rule, it automatically applies also to monoids in any universe U. We have just achieved that closed-form type former definitions and closed-form proofs that depend on types irrelevantly automatically become fully polymorphic without mentioning universe levels explicitly in any way.
+With the inhabitant cumulativity rule, it automatically applies also to monoids in any universe U. We have just achieved that closed-form type former definitions and closed-form proofs that depend on types parametrically automatically become fully polymorphic without mentioning universe levels explicitly in any way.

 Note that the coinductively defined operator ( ⁺) reminds of another coinductively defined operator on types,